Haptoglobin: Function

+Hp has hemoglobin-independent immunomodulatory functions.
+It dampens lipopolysaccharide-induced cytokine expression.
+Lipopolysaccharides directly bind to Hp, which, due to the high abundance of Hp in serum, results in their buffering and shielding from toll-like receptor 4.
+Functionally, this results in delayed activation of the NF-κB pathway.

-Differentiation with hemopexin
+Difference from hemopexin

 When hemoglobin is released from RBCs within the physiologic range of haptoglobin, the potential deleterious effects of hemoglobin are prevented.
-However, during hyper-hemolytic conditions or with chronic hemolysis, haptoglobin is depleted and hemoglobin readily distributes to tissues where it might be exposed to oxidative conditions.
+During hyper-hemolytic conditions or with chronic hemolysis, haptoglobin is depleted and hemoglobin readily distributes to tissues where it might be exposed to oxidative conditions.
 In such conditions, heme can be released from ferric (Fe3+-bound) hemoglobin.
 The free heme can then accelerate tissue damage by promoting peroxidative reactions and activation of inflammatory cascades.
 Hemopexin (Hx) is another plasma glycoprotein that is able to bind heme with high affinity.
-Hemopexin sequesters heme in an inert, non-toxic form and transports it to the liver for catabolism and excretion.
+It sequesters heme in an inert non-toxic form and transports it to the liver for catabolism and excretion.

 Synthesis

 Haptoglobin is produced mostly by hepatic cells but also by other tissues such as skin, lung and kidney.
 In addition, the haptoglobin gene is expressed in murine and human adipose tissue.

 Haptoglobin had been shown to be expressed in adipose tissue of cattle as well.